 Welcome to Edgecombe Community College.
 We are delighted that you are interested in our college and look forward to helping you achieve your educational goals.
 We are proud and confident of the relationship we are building with the men and women in uniform that bravely serve this country, those who have served and their families.
 Our goal is to enhance the education experience of veterans and eligible family members by providing access to educational benefits within a supportive environment.
-Edgecombe Community College was ranked as a Military Friendly school by Victory Media in 2014 and Best for Vets by the Military Times in 2015.
+For the 7th year in a row, Edgecombe Community College was ranked as a Military Friendly school by Victory Media in 2017 and Best for Vets by the Military Times in 2015.
 We fully understand the unique needs of our veteran student population.
 Our diverse range of courses, programs, and support services will help you be successful.

 Role of the Office of Veterans Affairs

 The Office of Veterans’ Affairs serves to help assimilate veterans into the campus community and its environment.
 The office provides a myriad of services all designed to assist veterans in the pursuit of their educational objectives.

 The Veterans Administration regulations require that veterans must maintain “satisfactory progress” in order to remain eligible for their VA educational benefits.
 The following is a detailed description of the school’s policy concerning “satisfactory progress”:

 - All students are required to maintain an overall cumulative grade point average (GPA) of 2.0 for graduation.